 Investment Strategy

-The Berenberg Floating Rate Notes fund invests in floating and near-money market fixed-income securities with an average duration of up to 0.5 years.
-The fund’s investment objective is to achieve stable and attractive returns.
-It invests in the defensive bond segments of government bonds, government-guaranteed bonds and investment grade covered bonds as well as unsecured bonds with a minimum rating of A-.
+Berenberg Floating Rate Notes invests in floating-rate and money market-related fixed-income securities with an average duration of up to 0.5 years.
+The fund's objective is to generate a money market-related and market-driven return in euros.
+Investments are made in the defensive bond segments of government bonds, government-guaranteed bonds, and investment-grade covered bonds, as well as unsecured bonds with a minimum rating of BBB/Baa3.

 - Individual securities are selected on the basis of a benchmark